 How to Visit Iquitos and the Amazon Rainforest (Full guide!)

 The Amazon Rainforest is one of the world’s greatest ecological wonders.
 As far as forests go, it’s absolutely massive.
-The Amazon Rainforest stretches over 9 countries and covers over two and half million square miles.
-The rainforest has also been under threat in recent years.
+The Amazon Rainforest stretches over 9 countries and covers over two and half million square miles!
+We visited the Amazon Rainforest during our Peru trip, and we were blown away by the ecological diversity.
+We took a small boat and visited a very remote region of the rainforest.
+We saw all sorts of birds, monkeys, pink dolphins, and of course, bugs!

-It’s possible to visit the Amazon Rainforest, but it’s important to focus on sustainable and eco-friendly tourism.
-We visited a portion of the Amazon Rainforest that is located in Peru.
 We traveled to the city of Iquitos as a launching spot for our rainforest adventure.
 In this post, we share all about our experience visiting Iquitos and the Amazon Rainforest.
+We’re including lots of photos from our trip, as well as our best tips for visiting!
+(Hint: You’re going to want to wear long-sleeves!)

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I may earn commissions from qualifying purchases.